ZhgChg.Li

 Demo packaging tool deployed successfully 🎉🎉🎉

-Note: The message “This application was created by a user of Google Apps Script” cannot be automatically hidden.
+Note: The “This app was created by a Google Apps Script user” message cannot be hidden automatically.

 Update Deployment

-⚠️ All code changes require an update deployment to take effect.
+⚠️ All code changes require redeployment to take effect.

-⚠️ All code changes require an update deployment to take effect.
+️️⚠️All code changes require redeployment to take effect.

-⚠️ All code changes require an update deployment to take effect.
+⚠️ All code changes require redeployment to take effect.

-Please note that code changes saved will not directly affect the Web App, so if you find that refreshing has no effect, this is the reason; You need to go to “Deploy” → “Manage Deployments” → “Edit” → Version “Create New Version” → Click “Deploy” → “Done”.
+Note that saving code changes does not immediately update the Web App, so if refreshing has no effect, this is the reason; you need to go to “Deploy” → “Manage Deployments” → “Edit” → create a new version → click “Deploy” → “Done”.

-After updating the deployment, refreshing the webpage will show the changes taking effect.
+After updating and deploying, refresh the webpage to see the changes take effect.

 Add Test Deployment for Easier Development

-As mentioned earlier, all changes must be updated in the deployment to take effect; this can be very cumbersome during the development phase.
-Therefore, during development, we can use “Test Deployment” to quickly verify if changes are correct.
+As mentioned earlier, all changes require redeployment to take effect; this is inconvenient during development.
+Therefore, we can use a “test deployment” during development to quickly verify if the changes are correct.

-Go to “Deploy” → “Test Deployment” → Get the test “Web Application” URL.
+Go to “Deploy” → “Test Deployments” → get the test “Web App” URL.

-During the development phase, we can directly use this URL to save changes.
-After saving the file changes, return to this development URL and refresh the webpage to see the results!
+During development, we can directly use this URL to save.
+After saving file changes, refresh the page at this development URL to see the results!

-Once development is complete, update the deployment as mentioned earlier to release it for user use.
+After all development is complete, update and deploy as described earlier, then release it for users to use.

-Modify Demo Example Project to Connect Real Data
+Modify the Demo Example Project to Connect Real Data

-Next is the key point, connecting real data.
-The GitHub Actions Workflow refers to the CI/CD process established in the previous article, and you can adjust parameters according to your actual Actions Workflow.
+Next is the key part: connecting real data.
+The GitHub Actions Workflow refers to the CI/CD process established in the previous article.
+You can also adjust the parameters according to your actual Actions Workflow.

-The Google Apps Script platform does not support multi-user or even multiple window development very well.
-I have personally encountered issues when I accidentally opened two editing windows; after editing in A, I later edited in B, causing the changes to be overwritten by the old version in B. Therefore, it is recommended that only one person edits the Script in one window at a time.
+The Google Apps Script platform does not support multiple users or multiple editing windows well.
+A pitfall I encountered was accidentally opening two editor windows; after editing in window A, I later edited in window B, causing all changes to be overwritten by B’s older version.
+Therefore, it is recommended that only one person edits the Script in one window at a time.

 GitHub Integration